smrkem/stockdata/docs/chapter_2/readme.md

 __i have a bad feeling about leaving those wierd module imports too long. need to learn the right approach there.__

 -
-I'm wondering if a `StockData` class really belongs in services.
+I'm wondering if a `StockData` class really belongs in services. maybe it's really a controller, but that feels like the view class too. maybe it'll be a model for a stock type object. that feels kinda right but i'm not sure.
+I'm gonna put it in a 'controllers' folder and also rename the files to not match the class name.
+I'm finding that's getting in my way.

-Maybe it'll be a kind of 'controller' soon - who knows?
-If it's just in the app folder then imports and things are going to get easier.
-So long 'sources' folder :)
+at some point i'm just going to have to google "python packages and modules organization" or something like that. and i lost track of the diff for that reorganization. i clearly don't totally get how to use `git rm --cache` properly yet.
 -

 i've been holding off on the `stock.get_historical(str(last_year), str(today))` stuff but i think i've got a decent approach.
 I'd want to be able to run different types of queries on the price data - what yahoo-finance returns is a list.